 - Mentorship for Social Economy Entrepreneurs (required to be accredited as a social economy mentor)

-- Mentoring in a Takeover Scenario (required to be accredited as a mentor for transfers of ownership)
+- Mentoring in a Takeover Scenario

 - Group Mentoring (required to be accredited mentor for group mentoring)